+While college is so much more than just your future career, it is an important aspect.
 Choosing a career is not a simple decision.
 In fact, it’s an ongoing process that changes as you learn more about yourself, the world of work, and the new skills you gain—even while you’re in the workforce.
+You don’t have to have it all figured out now.
 While you can expect your plans to evolve throughout time, there are four steps you can take right now to get you started on the right foot: assess, explore, research, and plan.

 Thinking about the future can be intimidating, but a great way to start narrowing down your focus is to think about your personal interests and preferences.
 What are your passions and curiosities?
 Are you passionate about social justice?
 Are you curious about how the body works?
 Are you interested in how video games are made?
 Identifying these interests will help you find a career that will continue to motivate and inspire you.
 Next, think about how you want your day-to-day to look.
 Do you want to work in an office, or would you prefer to remotely and/or travel?
 A fulfilling career is not only about the field in which you work, but also the daily schedule that comes with it.

 There are a lot of free tools for students to help identify professional fields that pair well with specific values, interests, personalities, and skills.
 Check out a couple of resources:

 Remember, no test can tell you what to do with your life, but they can help you think about fields you previously may not have considered.
 You’re more likely to find the right career for you when you have a clear idea of all your options!

 Now it’s time to explore the areas that reflect your interests and skills.
 If you are interested in the world of medicine, for instance, you could take a health sciences class.
 Likewise, a physics class would be a nice introduction to a future in engineering.
 Beyond academics, you could learn so much about a topic by getting involved with volunteer organizations that do work related to your field of interest.